traefik/mesh/docs/content/index.md

 To run this app, you require the following:

 - Kubernetes 1.11+
-- CoreDNS installed as [Cluster DNS Provider](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/) (versions 1.3+ supported)
+- CoreDNS/KubeDNS installed as [Cluster DNS Provider](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/) (versions 1.3+ supported)
 - Helm v2 with a [working tiller service account](https://helm.sh/docs/using_helm/#installing-tiller)